 The Northern Territory Planning Commission

 The Planning Commission is reviewing planning scheme provisions for Alice Springs CBD.
-A Discussion Paper and Draft Built Form Guidelines have been released and are now on exhibition.
-The Commission will be holding a series of public displays and workshops during the coming weeks to seek feedback and comments from the Alice Springs Community.
+A Discussion Paper and Draft Built Form Guidelines have been released and were on exhibition until Wednesday, 17 December, 2014.

 The Community Consultation Report, as well as a Chairman's Summary Report on the Darwin Regional Land Use Plan are now available for viewing.

 The Northern Territory Planning Commission thanks the community and stakeholders for providing feedback on the draft conceptual plan to guide the potential development of two sites at Myilly Point:

 Community consultation on the draft conceptual plan was undertaken between 1 May and 11 June 2014.

 The second NTPC meeting for 2015 was held on the 14th April and it was the first for the newly constituted body following the expiry of the term of a number of members.
 Firstly, the new Minister for Lands & Planning, the Hon Dave Tollner MLA, determined that he would appoint only two of the possible additional five members as specified in the Planning Act thus allowing the secondment of additional members as required depending on the needs of individual planning projects.